melynx/peekaboo/README.md

 ```
 Then you should get a folder in the current directory (e.g. ./ls-31401)
 ### How to read your trace with C/C++
 A example reader `read_trace.c` has been provided.
-You will need binutils-dev for compile it.
+You will need binutils-dev to compile it.
 ```
 cd ($Peekaboo_root)
 make